-Over the last few years, there has been a big switch from road running to off-road running.
-This could be due to the greater freedom that this type of running gives the athlete, but also, off-road running is better for injury prevention, as the ground is often more forgiving and softer; good for an impact loading sport like running.
+There has been a big switch in recent years from road running to off-road running.
+This could be due to the greater freedom that this type of running gives the athlete, but also because off-road running is generally considered better for injury prevention as the ground is often more forgiving and softer; good for an impact loading sport like running.

 Due to the nature of the terrain and under-foot conditions, there has been a radical rethink about the type of running shoes needed to tackle often wet conditions.